MicahElliott/dunnit/docs/open-design-questions.md

    overwrite guarantee somehow, e.g. append additional LLM passes rather than skip entirely if content already exists).
 3. **Should the auto-draft even shell out to an LLM by default?**
-   Considered separately from timing -- shelling out to `gh copilot` unprompted on every EOD (once enabled) has real latency/cost implications, similar to the concern that led FR-19's weekly digest to default off.
+   Considered separately from timing -- shelling out to a configured LLM CLI unprompted on every EOD (once enabled) has real latency/cost implications, similar to the concern that led FR-19's weekly digest to default off.
 Current fix (this same flag) addresses this